grafana/tempo/docs/sources/tempo/traceql/trace-structure.md

 - aggregated data from the spans in a trace

 As with PromQL and LogQL, the query is structured as a pipeline of operations (filters and aggregators).
-The query expression is evaluated on one trace at a time, selecting or discarding spans from the trace.
+The query expression is evaluated on one trace at a time, selecting or discarding spans from the result.
 At each stage of the query pipeline, the selected spans for a trace are grouped in a spanset (set of spans).
 The associated trace is also returned.
 The result of the query is the spansets (and their associated traces) for all the traces evaluated.